- Code PSYC1003

 The expected workload will consist of approximately 130 hours throughout the semester including:

-- Face-to face component, which may consist of 3 hours of lectures per week (1 x 1-hour lecture plus 1 x 2-hour lecture) and 8 x 2-hour laboratory classes spread across the semester, plus 5 hours of research in psychology experience.
+- Face-to face component, which may consist of 3 hours of lectures per week (1 x 1-hour lecture plus 1 x 2-hour lecture) and 12 x 1.5-hour laboratory classes spread across the semester, plus 5 hours of research in psychology experience.
 Please Note: Laboratory classes are reflected in the timetable as computer labs and practical classes.
 When you register on Wattle for your laboratory classes, you only need to register for one (either computer labs or practical classes) because registering for one will automatically put you in both classes.

 - Approximately 73 hours of self-study, which will include preparation for lectures, laboratory classes, and other assessment tasks.